bg560581/photo_editor/front_end/README.md

+Photo Holder/Editor

 This App will have the features of adding photos to a database.

-in the future you will be able to go in and edit your photos.

 on this site you will have to ability to upload and save your images to a Database.

-Right now, you may see a blank boring screen but behind the white veil and plain unfinished text lays all the CRUD components of a MERN stack
+Technologies:

+Typescript
+Scss
+Express
+Mongoose
+Axios
+Multer
+Cors

+Technical Information:
+to run the app:
+    cd into the frontend folder and run npm start in a seperate bash, cd into the backend folder and run nodemon

-The app allows you to:
+The app will allow you to:
 Create posts,
     images with names
 Read the post that you just created